AP® Human Geography Exam Format

 The table above illustrates that both the multiple-choice and free-response sections carry equal weight on the exam.
 Consequently, earning a high score on both sections has an equal impact on your overall AP HUG exam score.
 It’s advisable to keep this in mind as you prepare for your exam and take enough AP Human Geography practice exams so that nothing catches you by surprise on the exam day.

-Understanding the format is the first step toward success on the AP HUG exam.
-Now that you understand the AP Human Geography exam structure and what to expect on each section, you are ready to create an effective study plan.
+Understanding the AP Human Geography exam format is the first step towards achieving top scores.
+Now that you know everything about the AP Human Geography exam structure and what to expect on each section, you are ready to create an effective study plan.

 References